therealandroid/SqliteTableGenerator/README.md

-# Generate Create Table SQL scripts with annotations for Android Applications
+# Generate Create Table SQL scripts for Android-Sqlite based applications

 ##Description
 This library is used to help the creation of SQL scripts Java-based objects that represent the tables.
 With the use of annotations on the attributes is easier to organize and versioning tables.